Iron Man: 2010s and 2020s

+Iron Man co-starred with Spider-Man in the five-issue miniseries Carnage in 2010, written by Zeb Wells and illustrated by Clayton Crain.
 The Iron Man series reverted to the original numbering in 2011, when the overall 500th issue was published as Iron Man #500.
 A concurrent series, Iron Man Legacy by Fred Van Lente, was launched in 2010 leading up to the release of the film Iron Man 2.
 Iron Man was then one of several characters whose series was relaunched at issue #1 with the Marvel Now! branding following the 2012 Avengers vs. X-Men event, written by Kieron Gillen.
+The character's origin was rewritten in the tenth issue of Iron Man's Marvel Now! series, retroactively telling he was not a biological member of the Stark family.
 The 2014 "AXIS" event led into the Superior Iron Man series by Tom Taylor, featuring Iron Man with a new reversed personality.

 Brian Michael Bendis wrote several Iron Man stories in the 2010s.

 A new Invincible Iron Man run written by Brian Michael Bendis and illustrated by David Marquez began in 2015.
 A simultaneous Iron Man series, International Iron Man, ran for seven issues in 2016 under Marvel's All-New, All-Different Marvel branding, also by Bendis.
 This series was meant to ensure Iron Man's status as a major character as All-New, All-Different developed.
 A second Civil War event in 2016 portrayed Iron Man as an advocate of free will against Captain Marvel's determinism.

 As part of a broader trend by Marvel Comics to substitute its main characters with a diverse cast of original characters in the 2010s, Iron Man was temporarily replaced by Ironheart, a teenaged African-American girl who reverse-engineered the Iron Man armor, in 2016.
 At the same time, the series Infamous Iron Man began publication with Doctor Doom as Iron Man.

 The series Tony Stark: Iron Man premiered in 2018 with the Fresh Start branding, written by Dan Slott and illustrated by Valerio Schiti.
 In 2020, Iron Man was relaunched in a new series, written by Christopher Cantwell and illustrated by CAFU, following the "Iron Man 2020" event.
 This series moved away from the developments and deviations made to Stark's character introduced over the previous years—including the more extravagant science fiction and soap opera plots—creating a clean slate for new story arcs in a traditional superhero setting.
 The character was relaunched again in 2022 with Invincible Iron Man, written by Gerry Duggan and illustrated by Juan Frigeri.
 A new volume was launched in October 2024, written by Spencer Ackerman and illustrated by Julius Ohta.